-Below is our current and growing bibliography.
+Below is our current and growing bibliography of peered reviewed academic research.
 Please help keep our bibliography up-to-date by emailing us your suggestions for additions.

 Bamford, Greg.
 “Cohousing for Older People: Housing Innovation in the Netherlands and Denmark.”
 Australasian Journal on Ageing 24.1 (2005): 44-6.